samuel-book/samuel_shap_paper_1/introduction/glossary.md

 We use a type of gradient boosting decision tree model called XGBoost (eXtreme Gradient Boost).

+## Haemorrhage

+A haemorrhage is a bleed from a blood vessel within the body.

+2 out of 10 strokes are caused by a bleed in the brain.
+These patients must not be given thrombolysis (which is used to dissolve clots), otherwise the bleed is likely to be made much worse.

+## Infarction and ischaemic stroke

+An infarction is a blood clot that leads to loss of blood supply to an area of the body.
+In the case of stroke an infarction is a clot in a blood vessel in the brain that leads to loss of blood supply to the area of the brain fed by that blood vessel.
+In stroke, if the patient arrives in hospital in time they may be suitable for thrombolysis to dissolve the clot.

+A stroke caused by an infarction is also known as an ischaemic stroke, which is another way to describe a stroke caused by a blockage in a blood vessel.

+8 out of 10 strokes are cause by a clot.

 ## Machine learning

 Machine learning is a type of artificial intelligence that involves teaching machines to learn from data, rather than being explicitly programmed to perform specific tasks.
 In plain English, machine learning is a way to teach computers how to make predictions or decisions based on patterns in data, similar to how humans learn from experience.